ethz-asl/cad-percept/modules/localization/cpt_object_detection/README.md

   The filepath where the object mesh is stored as a `.off` file.
   No default value.

-- `pointcloud_topic`
+- `detection_topic`
-  The name of the topic we subscribe to containing the preprocessed pointclouds of the object detection.
+  The name of the topic we subscribe to containing the detected object, including a preprocessed pointcloud.
-  Default value: `/camera/depth/color/points`
+  Default value: `/piloting_detector/detection`

 - `icp_config_file`
   The filepath of the config file for ICP used by